jgeller1/TriumphSwiftTest/README.md

    You shouldn't need anything here

-**Critical:**
+**6. Database:**

-You can see the structure of our Firebase Real Time Database in database.json. **Assume that the data in this json is the exact structure as in the realtime database.** You have read, but not write, premissions to this database.
+You can see the structure of our Firebase Real Time Database in **Database/database.json**.
+Assume that the data in this json is the exact structure as in the realtime database.** You have read, but not write, premissions to this database.
 You can assume that the database is correctly hooked up to the app.
 If you are unfamiliar with how to read from the firebase realtime database, use the below as a reference.

 https://firebase.google.com/docs/database/ios/read-and-write